-This short, but action packed expedition cruise through the fjords, straits and channels of Patagonia, lets you explore one of the most remote corners of the globe, coming face to face with extraordinary nature and wildlife that cannot be accessed by any other means.
+This short but action-packed expedition cruise through the fjords, straits and channels of Patagonia lets you explore one of the most remote corners of the globe.
+Come face to face with extraordinary nature and wildlife that cannot be accessed by any other means.

 - Delight in the comical antics of thousands of magellanic penguins.